jelastic-jps/git-push-deploy/README.md

 **Fork and customize**:
 - Add your private ssh key to Dev Dashboard by following this [instruction](https://docs.jelastic.com/ssh-add-key).
 Private key should be without password protection.
-- Add your public ssh key to your private git repository by following this [instruction](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)
+- Add your public ssh key to your private git repository by following this [instruction](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).
-- Update the link to your private git repository in the [manifest](manifest.jps)
+- Update the link to your private git repository in the [manifest](manifest.jps).
-- Modify "post-merge" hook for custom actions inside "after-deploy-hook" procedure in the same manifest
+- Modify "post-merge" hook for custom actions inside "after-deploy-hook" procedure in the same manifest.
-- Change aplication server or entire topology inside "topology" section in the manifest
+- Change aplication server or entire topology inside "topology" section in the manifest.

 ---